 Recovering Lost Wages

-Another significant loss may be your income.
+Another significant loss after a truck collision may be lost wages.
 If severe injuries caused you to miss work, you can seek compensation for your back pay.
-You can also fight for the loss of your future earnings if you suffered an injury that leaves you unable to work at the same earning capacity or unable to work at all.
+You can also fight for the loss of your future earnings if you suffer an injury that leaves you unable to work at the same earning capacity or unable to work at all.

 Recovering Damages for Pain and Suffering

-- Your lawyer will use your medical, therapy, rehabilitation records, and statements that confirm your current condition and anticipated recovery plan to understand the value of current and future pain and suffering.
+Your lawyer will use your medical records, rehabilitation records, and statements that confirm your current condition and anticipated recovery plan to calculate how much you’re owed for pain and suffering.

 Damages for Wrongful Death After a Truck Accident

-If a trucking accident resulted in your family member’s death, you can seek compensation for their final medical care.
-You can also pursue awards for their property damages, funeral and burial expenses, and pain and suffering.
-You could be eligible for compensation for the loss of their financial support and services.
+If a trucking accident resulted in your family member’s death, you can pursue wrongful death damages.
+You may seek awards for their final medical bills, property damages, funeral and burial expenses, and pain and suffering.
+Lastly, you may also be eligible for compensation for the loss of their financial support and services.

-Our trucking accident lawyers can help you fight for a settlement or verdict.
-We can assist you with an insurance claim against the trucking company and other liable parties.
-If we cannot settle your case outside of court, we can help you sue the trucking company for your truck accident.
-We will:
+A trucking accident lawyer can help you fight for a fair settlement or verdict after a truck crash.
+Your attorney can assist you with an insurance claim against the trucking company and other liable parties.
+If your lawyer cannot settle your truck accident case outside of court, they can help you sue the trucking company for your truck accident.
+Your attorney will:

 - File your claim or lawsuit